 49 bedrooms.
 29 in Lodge (some suitable for disabled).

-drawing rooms, bar, breakfast room, restaurant, conservatory, billiard room, library, cinema, free Wi-Fi, in-room TV, wedding/conference facilities, spa, 14-acre gardens in 1,000-acre grounds (equestrian centre, tennis, walking trails, wildlife, lakes, boating, fishing).
+drawing rooms, bar, breakfast room, restaurant, conservatory, billiard room, library, cinema, free Wi-Fi, in-room TV, wedding/conference facilities, spa, 14-acre gardens on 1,000-acre estate (equestrian centre, tennis, wildlife, lakes, boating, fishing), public areas wheelchair accessible.

 all day in public areas of Lodge.